-Despite the available of many alternatives for temperature measurements, including solid-state sensors, infrared sensing, and material expansion/contraction, the thermocouple remains a very popular, widely used sensor due to its low cost, repeatability, ruggedness, reliability, and its ability to function at high and low-temperature extremes.
+Despite the availability of many alternatives for temperature measurements, including solid-state sensors, infrared sensing, and material expansion/contraction, the thermocouple remains a very popular, widely used sensor due to its low cost, repeatability, ruggedness, reliability, and ability to function at high and low-temperature extremes.

 - NIST Publication 250-35, “The Calibration of Thermocouples and Thermocouple Materials”